factory-helper/factory-helper/README.md

 factory-helper
 =====
-This gem began life as a fork of [stympy's FactoryHelper](https://github.com/stympy/factory_helper).
+This gem began life as a fork of [stympy's Faker](https://github.com/stympy/faker).

 **This is currently considered a _pre-release_ version by the authors.**

 Its purpose is to facilitate software testing by allowing factories to have a solid source of random data with defined characteristics, but can be used for many other purposes as well as in production code.

-It's main use-case is slightly different than factory_helper and will evolve in that direction, with a primary focus on software testing and not real-looking data.
+It's main use-case is slightly different than Faker and will evolve in that direction, with a primary focus on software testing and not real-looking data.
 Also the plan is to get some new features added, some of which have been stuck in PRs on the original repo, and many are planned by the authors.

 [![Build Status](https://travis-ci.org/factory-helper/factory-helper.svg)](https://travis-ci.org/factory-helper/factory-helper)
 [![Coverage Status](https://coveralls.io/repos/factory-helper/factory-helper/badge.svg)](https://coveralls.io/r/factory-helper/factory-helper)